metocean/moana-qc/ops_qc/THREDDS/README.md

 Only automatic quality control is included at this time, for use with measurements transmitted in near real-time.
 For more information on the sensor programme, see Jakoboski et. al, 2023, in preparation, contact info@moanaproject.org, or visit the websites above.

+This the very first public release of these data, and as such, we expect to make improvements as we go.
+Please submit feedback to info@moanaproject.org and we will incorporate any comments as soon as we can.

 --
 ## Licensing
-Creative Commons Attribution 4.0 International License
+This dataset is available for use under the Creative Commons Attribution 4.0 International License.

 ---
 ## Atrribution Statement